 Antioxidants are a class of molecules that are capable of inhibiting the oxidation of another molecule.
 Antioxidants play a significant role in your health, as they can control LDL cholesterol particles from becoming oxidized, a crucial step in the heart disease process by fighting free radicals that result in oxidative stress.
 As stated in the Journal of Food Science,

 “Polyphenols such as chlorogenic acid, which is present in high levels in apple cider vinegar, could inhibit oxidation of LDLs and improve health by preventing cardiovascular diseases.”

-A scientific study by Central Research Institute of Japan on rats also proves that Apple cider vinegar can lower cholesterol and triglyceride levels.
+A scientific study by the Central Research Institute of Japan on rats also proves that Apple cider vinegar can lower cholesterol and triglyceride levels.

 4. Helps Your Body Maintain a Healthy pH Level

-A common belief is that our body is tends to be more acidic than alkaline.
+A common belief is that our body tends to be more acidic than alkaline.
 But according to recent research, our body is more inclined to alkalinity.
 Different parts of our body have different pH levels.

 As we already said, the active ingredient in Apple cider Vinegar, Acetic acid is extremely acidic.
 Its pH value is around 2.5.
 So the consumption of ACV can bring down the alkalinity of the blood, thus maintaining a balanced pH level of blood.
 This helps us maintain a healthier gut and a fit body.

 One of the main reasons for the above ailments is an imbalanced stomach pH.
 These are the conditions in which the stomach is too alkaline.
 The acetic acid in the Apple cider vinegar lowers the alkalinity of the stomach and thus maintains the balanced pH which eventually gives relief from heartburn, acid reflux, indigestion, etc.